-- 4.11 On-shore grid connectors provide a distribution transformer to which the offshore generator (the wind turbines) can be connected via a cable, which is usually routed underground, but could be overhead. - 4.12 The on-shore grid connection infrastructure consists of a grid connector (built structure), and cabling to link to the off-shore generator (the wind turbines).
+- 4.11 On-shore grid connectors provide a distribution transformer to which the offshore generator (the wind turbines or tidal energy installations) can be connected via a cable, which is usually routed underground, but could be overhead, or laid on the ground, e.g. over a cliff face. - 4.12 The on-shore grid connection infrastructure consists of a grid connector (built structure), and cabling to link to the off-shore generator (the wind turbines or tidal energy installations).
 The cables will either take a route to the nearest road or a direct route to the nearest sub-station.
+In some cases, new sub-stations may be required.
 A single cable would typically be of the order 22-100mm in diameter, depending on the continuous current rating. - 4.13 Cables are generally buried beneath the onshore material at a depth of around 1.5m deep.
 If the coastline includes cliffs, a hole is drilled from the cliff top down to the base of the cliff.
 The cables will be connected within an inspection chamber (approx. 2m concrete cube, buried underground) at the cliff base; the cables pass through the rock and into a second chamber, placed at the top of the cliff, buried but with an inspection hatch exposed.
 The cable runs are buried in trenches at around 1.5m depth width depends on the size and number of cables (e.g. a large offshore windfarm will require a trench width of over 2m).